ethereum/c-kzg-4844/README.md

 - `verify_blob_kzg_proof_batch`

-This library also provides functions for loading and freeing the trusted setup, which are not specified in the specification.
+This library also provides functions for loading and freeing the trusted setup, which are not defined in the specification.
 These functions are intended to be executed once during the initialization process.
 As the name suggests, the [trusted setup file](https://github.com/ethereum/c-kzg-4844/blob/main/src/trusted_setup.txt) is